Can Army Rangers Have Beards? Relaxed Grooming Standards

 However, some Rangers do have beards that are exempted due to religious or medical reasons.

-Changing Regulations By The U.S. Army.
+Changing Regulations By The U.S. Army

 The U.S. Army has changed regulations at the beginning of 2017 by allowing the Sikh soldiers to grow beards.
 This change was done under an exemption of religion for the male grooming standards.
 The exemption was granted because the Sikh community is not supposed to shave their hair according to their religious belief.

-Special Ops Troops.
+Special Ops Troops

 For men in Afghanistan, the beard is a sign of manhood.
 It is because special operations troops want to earn the trust of local people.
 Hence, they tend to look like Grizzly Adams.
 For these special operations forces, beards help bring them close to Afghan people and keep them apart from conventional forces.
 Those traditional forces are supposed to follow strict grooming standards.

-Forces with beard help bond with local Afghans regardless of what the circumstances are.
+Forces with beards help bond with local Afghans regardless of what the circumstances are.
 However, at times the privilege of having a beard is abused by the troop.
 The troops need to maintain their grooming appearance properly, and conventional forces also need to understand that beard helps in the operations.

-Beard For Army Rangers While On Deployment.
+Beard For Army Rangers While On Deployment

 FAQs.